 Eric Bischoff was brought back by WWE in 2019 to run SmackDown.
-The short stint only lasted few months before Bruce Pritchard took over.
+The short stint only lasted a few months before Bruce Pritchard took over.
 While he was there, Eric got to experience what modern-day WWE production meetings are like.

 On a recent visit with Renee Paquette on Oral Sessions, the former WCW boss gave his thoughts on the meetings.
 He said they were way too broad and complete wastes of time.
 Of course, he used much stronger language.